 Overview

-HSSM (Hierarchical Sequential Sampling Modeling) is a modern Python toolbox that provides state-of-the-art likelihood approximation methods within the Python Bayesian ecosystem.
-It facilitates hierarchical model building and inference via fast and robust MCMC samplers.
-User-friendly, extensible, and flexible, HSSM can rigorously estimate the impact of neural and other trial-by-trial covariates through parameter-wise mixed-effects models for a large variety of cognitive process models.
+HSSM (Hierarchical Sequential Sampling Modeling) is a modern open-source Python toolbox for computational modeling in cognitive neuroscience.
+It supports a broad range of sequential sampling models used to study decision-making, learning, and other cognitive processes — from basic research to the analysis of clinical effects.
+HSSM provides state-of-the-art likelihood approximation methods within the Python Bayesian ecosystem and facilitates hierarchical model building and inference via fast and robust MCMC samplers.
+User-friendly, extensible, and flexible, it can rigorously estimate the impact of neural and other trial-by-trial covariates through parameter-wise mixed-effects models.

 HSSM is a BRAINSTORM project in collaboration with the Center for Computation and Visualization (CCV) and the Center for Computational Brain Science within the Carney Institute at Brown University.